Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

-where, for a distribution $G$ and a measurable set $A$, we let $G(A)$ denote the probability content of $A$ under $G$.
+is the object of interest, where, for a distribution $G$ and a measurable set $A$, we let $G(A)$ denote the probability content of $A$ under $G$.
 The parameter $\delta$ can be thought of as measuring the scale at which information is extracted.

-Empirical version are obtained by replacing $F$ with the empirical distribution $F_n$ based on the observations $X_1,\ldots,X_n,$ i.e.